Thursday, June 26, 2025

 My only previous book

 On Jan.
 10, just before my 70th birthday, I received my "author copies"—just in time for the Lodge centennial in this summer.
 (If you bought a 100th season T-shirt last year, then you should read how the 100th birthday comes after the 100th season.)
-We're planning to put books on the 2025 airlift in March, so that lodge guests will be able to buy a copy.
+Hundreds of our books were aboard the 2025 airlift in March, so that lodge guests can buy a copy.

 I've been blessed to know dozens of authors in my journalism career.
 Off the top of Google's head, I came up with close to 200 books written or edited by friends and acquaintances.

 Following is a catalogue of authors whose paths I have crossed.
 The bibliography says a lot about me and my circle of friends.
 My little library has shelves for baseball, biography, the Civil War, Clemson, history, Jesus, mountains, and NASCAR, not necessarily in that order.
-It includes two books titled Rebel With A Cause, as well as the synonymous Intangiball and The Intangibles.
+It includes two books titled Rebel With A Cause, as well as the synonymous Intangiball and The Intangibles; not to mention Chasing Moonlight and Chasing the Smokies Moon.

 If I have overlooked your book, please let me know so I can add it.
 One good thing about a blog is the ink never dries.